15 Festive Things to do in the Hudson Valley in the Fall

 Minnewaska State Park

-Minnewaska State Park Preserve is one of the finest destinations for hiking, backpacking, and rock climbing in the country.
+Minnewaska State Park Preserve is one of the country’s finest destinations for hiking, backpacking, and rock climbing.
 It was created in 2020 when Gov. Nelson Rockefeller set aside more than 2200 acres for a new park and became known as the “Matterhorn of America.”

-The land includes Minnewaska Mountain which contains old-growth forest with over 200 species of plants.
-There are many amazing attractions to explore including waterfalls, cliffs, lakes, and trails that are excellent for rock climbing.
+The land includes Minnewaska Mountain, which contains an old-growth forest with over 200 species of plants.
+There are many amazing attractions to explore, including waterfalls, cliffs, lakes, and trails that are excellent for rock climbing.
 This is one of the best Hudson Valley Hikes.

 Mohonk House

-Another great place to visit is Mohonk House which has been a destination since 1869.
-Visitors come from all over the world to enjoy the natural beauty while also enjoying its stunning waterfalls on the property as well as the stunning views.
+Another great place to visit is Mohonk House, a destination since 1869.
+Visitors come from around the world to enjoy the natural beauty, stunning waterfalls on the property, and stunning views.

 It also holds many different types of architecture with its Victorian style as well as its medieval revival architecture.
 People enjoy visiting Mohonk for their amazing spa services, hiking trails, relaxing inns, and various buildings on the property.
 There is something for everyone!